dss-extensions/DSS-Python/README.md

 - Simple maintenance release.
 - Updated to DSS C-API 0.10.7, which includes most changes up to OpenDSS v9.1.3.4.
-- Includes tweaks related to the `CapRadius` property.
+- Includes an important bug fix related to the `CapRadius` DSS property.
+If your DSS scripts included the pattern `GMRac=... rad=...` or `GMRac=... diam=...` (in this order and without specifying `CapRadius`), you should upgrade and re-evaluate the results.
-- New properties ported from the official COM interface: `Bus.AllPCEatBus`, `Bus.AllPDEatBus`, and `CktElement.TotalPowers`.
+- New API properties ported from the official COM interface: `Bus.AllPCEatBus`, `Bus.AllPDEatBus`, `CktElement.TotalPowers`, `Meters.ZonePCE`

 ## Missing features and limitations